prajwalkmble/-SQL-Based-Banking-System-for-Loan-Management-Fraud-Detection-and-Data-Analytics-/README.md

-# -banking-insights-system-for-loan-management-and-data-analysis-
+# “SQL-Based Banking System for Loan Management,Fraud Detection,and Data Analytics”
- This project delivers a database-driven solution addressing banking challenges, focusing on loan management.
-It uses SQL for tracking overdue payments, calculating interest, and generating reports.
-The system ensures efficient data management, supports fraud detection, customer segmentation, and regulatory compliance.
+This project provides a database-driven solution for banking challenges, focusing on loan management.
+SQL operations track overdue payment, calculate interest, and generate reports.
+It supports fraud detection, customer segmentation, and regulatory compliance, ensuring efficient data management and analysis